-Crime is the biggest selling fiction genre in traditional publishing and crime writers are grateful for every voracious reader out there.
-Those dedicated readers will often know their favourite genre or sub-genre inside out.
-They know what to expect in their favourite reads, as a writer you should recognise and internalize what those expectations are.
-Most importantly, you should understand that in order to stand out from the thousands of other debut novelists you will need to over-deliver on that expectation because the sweet spot of success is in batting out of the park rather than just hitting the ball to first base like that other writer.
+The fandom will often know their favourite genre or sub-genre inside out.
+They know what to expect in their favourite reads, as a writer you should recognise and internalize what those expectations are so you can put these on the page.
+Most importantly, you should understand that in order to stand out from the thousands of other debut novelists you will need to over-deliver on the readers expectations because the sweet spot of success is in batting out of the park rather than just hitting the ball to first base like that other writer.

 With that tricky task in mind, think about how you might upend your sub-genre.
 Are you writing legal thrillers?
 Think about how you might tell that reader favourite from a different perspective than that of one of the lawyers, the jury, the judge, the accused, the accuser?
 Who else is present in the courtroom for the duration of the case: one of the clerks, the stenographer, the prison officers, a member of the public in the gallery?
 A reporter?
 The work experience kid?
 Has someone planted a camera or a listening device somewhere in the courtroom?
 Why are they watching and who?
 Try and tell the story from an unusual pov – it will help your work stand out from the rest of the slush pile and help you find that sweet spot to surprise the reader.